Sept. 14, 2025 - Freedomain Radio - Stefan Molyneux

 Not that I would ever be annoyed.

-I'm far too zen.
+I'm far too Zen.

-So there's a comment that's annoying, and it's right there in front of you.
+So there's a comment that's annoying and it's right there in front of you.

 And, you know, you have to remind yourself that it's like three pages down on some tweet.

-No one's gonna read it.
+No one's going to read it.

 Now you read it because you're scrolling through your mentions, but almost nobody else is going to read it.

-And when you have this, oh, we've got this problem, 5% of blogs, this is an issue, this is we got to fix this, we've got to solve it.
+And when you have this, oh, we've got this problem, 5% of blogs, this is an issue.

 It's like, but why?